 Last was healthier.
-Now healthier means different things to different people but for me (a doctor remember) I mean lower calorie density and lower fat.
-I this recipe fits most reasonable diets.
-At least healthier than my previous cheese filled chicken chili.
+Now healthier means different things to different people, but I mean lower calorie density and lower fat for me (a doctor, remember).
+This recipe fits most reasonable diets.
+At least healthier than my previous cheese-filled chicken chili.

 Chop one medium onion and mince one jalapeno.
-Add to instant pot.
+Add to the multicooker pot.

-Use a 6 quart or larger Instant Pot or pressure cooker.
-Add one 14 oz can chicken broth, 1 tablespoon cumin, 2 teaspoon paprika, 2 teaspoon chili powder, 3 garlic cloves minced, 1/2 teaspoon salt, 1/2 teaspoon pepper.
-1/4 – 1/2 teaspoon cayenne pepper optional.
+Use a 6 quart or larger multicooker or pressure cooker.
+Add one 14 oz can chicken broth, 1 tablespoon cumin, 2 teaspoon paprika, 2 teaspoon chili powder, 3 garlic cloves minced, ½ teaspoon salt, ½ teaspoon pepper. ¼ - ½ teaspoon of cayenne pepper optional.

 Cook on high pressure for 15 minutes.
 It will take about 10 minutes to get up to pressure.
 Do a quick release of pressure when cooking time is over.

-Remove the chicken from Instant Pot then add 48 oz jar pre-cooked Northern beans (do not drain) and one small can of green chilies.
+Remove the chicken from the cooker, add 48 oz jar pre-cooked Northern beans (do not drain), and one small can of green chilies.

 Shred the chicken with forks.
 DO NOT USE FINGERS.
 Place back in the pot with the liquid.